external-secrets/external-secrets/docs/api/spec.md

 </em>
 </td>
 <td>
-<p>SecretRef to a key in a Secret resource containing client private key
+<p>KeySecretRef to a key in a Secret resource containing client private key
-added to the transport layer when communicating with the Vault server.</p>
+added to the transport layer when communicating with the Vault server.
+If no key for the Secret is specified, external-secret will default to &lsquo;tls.key&rsquo;.</p>
 </td>
 </tr>
 </tbody>